-- exciting, make changes so children feel they can explore in their everyday - environment.
+- wonder and try to find answers together. - give children responsibilities for their environment. - · give freedom to choose. - involve children in decision making. - enhance their creative skills by involving them in the whole process e.g. toy making. - repeat things not only through dialogue but through different methods like songs, games, etc. - teach children to explore and learn through experience. - are aware of the theme, topics, questions and things that interest children. - are aware that children are able to learn and enrich their learning all the time. - encourage children to explore and find answers to their questions. - expose, guide and create a SAFE ENVIRONMENT (safe = physically, socially and emotionally) for children to explore freely their emotions and to make them understand that all the emotions are valid and valuable. - exciting, make changes so children feel they can explore in their everyday environment.
 Toys rotations.
-Observing children is an important part of our job. - Important areas: Stories, books & puppets; Songs & music; play; Arts & crafts; - Food & baking; trips; STEM (Science, Technology, Engineering & Math); sensory - activities; Sports; Emotions.
-All the spaces, moments and routines are important, we can wonder and explore every moment. - Provide children with resources to fulfil their own interests. - Give them the freedom to choose their own paths. - To be in contact with their next real environment, nature, culture, society.
-Let them explore their different surroundings. - Build their knowledge starting from their interests (projects) Focused on the process more than in the result. - Showing children that is okay not to know something, but we can explore together.
-Walk with them in the process, being actively present.
+Observing children is an important part of our job. - discuss beforehand everything that we explore through trips and so on, so that we could prepare the children for their new learning. - wonder and explore every moment: Food & baking; trips; STEM (Science, Technology, Engineering & Math); sensory activities; Sports; Emotions.
+All the spaces, moments and routines are important. - provide children with resources to fulfil their own interests. - are in contact with their next real environment, nature, culture, society.
+We let them explore their different surroundings. - build their knowledge starting from their interests (projects), focused on the process more than on the - show children that it is okay not to know something, but we can explore together.
+We walk with them through the process, being actively present.